vivekajayjariwala/RiddlesEmporium/README.md

+# Riddles Emporium
-Riddles Emporium is a web application that allows users to create and share riddles with other users.
+Built a full stack web application with ASP.NET Core MVC that allows users to create and share riddles.

+Access the demo video here: